-Yet the 2018 Hampton-Alexander Review found that although more women are getting into the boardrooms of the FTSE350 – and only a small minority of companies have an all-male board – nearly two-thirds of board appointees within the FTSE100 in 2018 were men.
+Yet the2021 Hampton-Alexander Review found that although more women are getting into the boardrooms of the FTSE100 – and only a small minority of companies have an all-male board – 54% of companies have less than 33% in board positions.

 The reasons for this are many and varied but deep-rooted preconceptions – whether conscious or not – of a woman’s role in the workplace contributes to stopping our progress when it comes to reaching gender parity in the boardroom.
-Couple this with the lack of flexible working on offer and women being the primary child carers that sadly stagnates many a woman’s career.
+Couple this with the double-bind that women have faced during the pandemic has sadly resulted in women leaving the workforce in record levels.

 If someone had told me this and guided me this way when I first became a manager, it would have helped me so much but, sadly, being are promoted and given the title and the money but rarely the support.

 For me, authentic leadership is about demonstrating your capabilities in a way that aligns with your strengths, values and preferences.
 If you’re not sure where to start, try thinking about these areas below in order to build confidence and develop your leadership style:

 Find ways to learn all you can about your industry, key players and build on the practical skills you need.
 This will build your confidence and in turn it will allow you to feel capable of stepping outside your comfort zone to try new things or put yourself forward for new opportunities you might not otherwise have considered.

 It's ok to have a positive outlook – but make sure you’re also being realistic.
 Focus on your strengths and find ways to use difficult situations as opportunities to master skills, demonstrate flexibility and build achievement.
 This will help you face setbacks with an equal measure of optimism and courage.